maoweinilsson/PDC-software-web/applications/GROMACS/beskow/4.6.7/using.rst

  * *mdrun_mpi* : The MD engine binary with MPI and AVX2 support.
 This is the one that researchers would use most of the time.
  * *mdrin_mpi_d* : Same as above but in double precision.
 This one is much slower than the single precisio  *mdrun_mpi* and is used only in special cases, such as Normal Mode analysis.
- * *mdrun* : This binary is compiled without parallel support (no MPI, no OpenMP, no thread-MPI), and no AVX2 instructions support.
+ * *mdrun_seq* : This binary is compiled without parallel support (no MPI, no OpenMP, no thread-MPI), and no AVX2 instructions support.
 I.e. it runs only as a single process, but you're able to run it also on the login node, e.g. for quick tests.
 It must NOT be used for production runs!!

-All tools from the GROMACS suite are available in the above three versions, e.g. you'll find *grompp*, *grompp_mpi*, and *grompp_mpi_d*.
+All tools from the GROMACS suite are available in the above three versions, e.g. you'll find *grompp_seq*, *grompp_mpi*, and *grompp_mpi_d*.
 In most cases there is no difference between them (almost no tool supports MPI even though the library is linked).
-If you want to do a quick pre-processing on the login node, you'll be able to use only the non-suffixed versions.
-On the compute nodes you can use all three versions.
+If you want to do a quick pre-processing on the login node, you'll be able to use only the "_seq"-suffixed versions.
+On the compute nodes you should use the "_mpi" versions (or "_mpi_d" for double precision).

 Here is an example script: